monasca/monasca-aggregator/README.md

 ### Kafka Streams

-Although Kafka Stream isn't used here, it serves as excellent background on stream processing.
+Although Kafka Streams isn't used by monasca-aggregator, it serves as excellent background on stream processing.
 One of the main concepts that Kafka Streams introduces is a time windowed key/value store that can be used to store aggregations.
 If used wisely, this can help address more complicated scenarios, such as fail/re-start, without having to manually manage and commit Kafka offsets.
 Kafka Streams is a really exciting technology, but we didn't use it here, as it is only available in Java.